 Imagine the heart of a horse ancestor (Hyracotherium).
 That heart must, in a coordinated way, have participated with the lungs, the brain and its complex signaling, the liver, the kidneys, and just about every other organ, as well as the vasculature of the circulatory system, and the metabolic and specialized chemistry in the blood-suffused bodily tissues — all in order to meet the “goals” of homeostasis.
 These include maintenance of proper oxygen levels in the blood and tissues within narrow bounds; maintenance of the levels of carbon dioxide and other gases within similarly narrow bounds; maintenance of blood sugar levels (every diabetic is acutely aware of the dangers of elevated or depressed blood sugar); maintenance of blood flow and supply according to the differing needs of various parts of the body; maintenance of blood temperature in the face of external temperature extremes; maintenance of blood pH (acidity or alkalinity); maintenance of blood pressure; excretion of toxins and waste products; and much more.

 Each of these requirements is intertwined with all the others, so that the mere attempt to analyze everything that is simultaneously going on easily flummoxes the researcher or medical clinician.
 But the heart’s “assigned function” is to participate in all these tasks with an “eye” on how they relate to the health and immediate needs of the body — all without the benefit of blood test readouts or other diagnostic tools.
 And all with no conscious knowledge of the highly specialized operations in which it is involved.
-Yet the “knowledge” is in some sense there, and we find ourselves willingly or unwillingly admiring the incomprehensible “wisdom” of our heart’s meaningful engagement with all our bodily systems.
+Yet the “knowledge” is in some sense there, fully operative, and we find ourselves willingly or unwillingly admiring the incomprehensible “wisdom” of our heart’s meaningful engagement with all our bodily systems.

-So much for the small Hyracotherium.
+So it must have been for the small Hyracotherium.
 Now consider the much larger and wholly transformed heart of American Pharoah.
 It, too, can only have differentiated out of the zygote via the kinds of developmental processes that every embryologist is familiar with.
 And it, too, in addition to (or as part of) its own development, must carry out all the well-aimed and expertly calculated functional responsibilities such as the homeostatic ones we alluded to above.
 It achieves this, not through a master control room such as we might find in a jet airliner’s cockpit or a nuclear power reactor, but rather through immediate, “expert” participation in the whole body that it somehow “knows” well, without any of the training of a jet pilot or reactor operator.

 So can we really think that the one heart might be transformed into the other except by means of the same play of wisdom and the same global coordination of “impossibly” intricate processes such as we see separately in the development and functioning of these two hearts?
 Dare we suddenly step back from all we know about the two hearts and try to imagine an intervening evolutionary process lacking the wisdom, the powers of purposive coordination, and the future-oriented performance without which neither of the hearts could exist?
 What justification can we find for abandoning the living picture in that way?